palset/Generative-Art/README.md

 # Generative-Art
-Repository for all the generative art I create or come across Copy these .txt files to processing and run
+Repository for all the generative art I create or come across.
+ Copy these .txt files to processing and run